 glue-hfill : β {β} Ο (u : β i β Partial (Ο β¨ ~ i) (Type β)) β β i β Type β [ _ β¦ (Ξ» { (i = i0) β u i0 1=1 ; (Ο = i1) β u i 1=1 }) ]

-verbosely β so that we may define it without previous reference to a
+but the type is stated much more verbosely β so that we may define it

-totally-defined cube.
+box of types to a totally-defined cube.
 The type of glue-hfill

-binder) of Types which
+binder) of Type

-agrees with outS u0
+which agrees with outS u0

 on the left endpoint, and with